randolf.ca 1.00

 Instantiate an empty rline, with no EoL sequences present.

-rline (char *line, size_t len=-1) noexcept
+rline (const char *line, const size_t len=-1) noexcept

 Add the specified string (without checking whether it contains any EoL character sequences) onto the line of text (before the EoL sequence).

-rlineassign (char *line, size_t len=-1) noexcept
+rlineassign (const char *line, const size_t len=-1) noexcept

 rlineclear () noexcept